 Thank you for being so real.
 I have struggled with suicide for a very long time.
 I still do.
 Sometimes when I am feeling my worst I will read things you post and it makes me realize what I would be leaving behind.
 I have two amazing kids and a husband.I'm not one to comment on things, so just another face in the crowd, but you have helped me and so many others you probably don't even know about.

-Our circumstances are different, but we both lost someone that we love dearly to suicide.
 I just want you to know that reading about your journey has really helped me.
 I tried grief counseling and seeing a psychologist and other doctors, that didn't really help.
 I can really identify with you and you have helped me more than anyone else.
 I don't feel so alone and I know what I'm feeling is ok whatever it is.
 Everyone has their own way to deal with loss and grief.
 I just want to say thank you and let you know that you have made a difference in my life.

 Just please take from this, you are strong as shit and you somehow have the capacity to make others feel that too.
 Pure, true and an absolute gift.